-Eaton Vance does not provide tax or legal advice.
-Prospective investors should consult with a tax or legal advisor before making any investment decision.
-The information on this Web page is for U.S. residents only and does not constitute an offer to sell, or a solicitation of an offer to purchase, securities in any jurisdiction to any person to whom it is not lawful to make such an offer.
+The information on this Web site is for U.S. residents only.
+The information on this Web site does not constitute an offer to sell, or a solicitation of an offer to purchase, securities in any jurisdiction to any person to whom it is not lawful to make such an offer.